Nobel winner Yunus returning to Bangladesh to lead new government

 The military has demoted some generals seen as close to Hasina and sacked Ziaul Ahsan, a commander of the feared Rapid Action Battalion paramilitary force.

 Protesters broke into parliament and torched TV stations.
-Others smashed statues of Hasina’s father, Sheikh Mujibur Rahman, Bangladesh’s independence hero.
+Others smashed statues of Hasina’s father, Sheikh Mujibur Rahman, the country’s independence hero.